tw-in-js/twind/docs/handbook/css-in-twind.md

 `
 ```

-...you can use the `screen` directive and reference the breakpoint by name:
+...you can use the `screen` function and reference the breakpoint by name:

 ```js
 import { css, screen, apply } from 'twind/css'